brenohildebrand/acardjs/README.md

-# myAnimationLibrary
+# Acard
-It's a javascript animation library with no dependencies.
+A javascript animation library.